 At Henger Shipping Supplies, we have years of experience making top-notch marine products.
-We’ll show you how to replace and install fenders correctly.
+We’ll show you how to replace and install a rubber fender correctly.
 This ensures your vessel stays safe and your equipment lasts longer.

 Table of Contents